 Revisiting the Los Angeles Kings’ Trade for Kevin Fiala

 June 29, 2022, will forever be a day that changed the landscape of the Minnesota Wild and Los Angeles Kings franchises.
 The two teams engaged in a blockbuster trade that sent Kevin Fiala to Los Angeles for Brock Faber and the 19th overall selection in the 2022 Draft.
-Now nearly two years later, both teams are happy with how the trade panned out.
+Now over two years later, both teams are happy with how the trade panned out.

 Los Angeles Kings, A